 If you are struggling to pay your bills each month you may want to consider pursuing an out-of-court settlement agreement with your creditors, rather than filing for bankruptcy or taking other action.
 Out-of-court settlement agreements are legally binding contracts between you and your creditor.
 Debt settlement agreements in Florida can reduce the amount of money you owe, extend the time you have to repay, and lower your interest rate.

-Settlement negotiations can be a very helpful tool for financially struggling families; however, it is important to have legal representation when negotiating with your creditors to prevent any unwanted consequences.
+Debt settlement negotiations can be a very helpful tool for financially struggling families in Florida; however, it is important to have legal representation when negotiating with your creditors to prevent any unwanted consequences.
 Your creditors will likely have a team of attorneys working to protect them and you should have a skilled attorney on your side protecting your rights.
 In most cases, you will be required to sign a settlement agreement, these agreements can be difficult to understand and have hidden penalties that only an experienced attorney can identify.
-By working with Florida Law Advisers, P.A. to negotiate out-of-court settlements you can be confident your rights are protected and you are getting a fair settlement.
+By working with Florida Law Advisers, P.A., to negotiate out-of-court debt settlements you can be confident your rights are protected and you are getting a fair settlement.

 Consult a Debt Settlement Lawyer in the Tampa Bay Area Today